 • A good standard of written and spoken English (IELTS score of 6.5 or better)

 • A high quality research proposal

-Promising candidates will be invited to participate in an interview before being offered a place on the programme.
+Promising candidates will be invited to participate in a Skype interview before being offered a place on the programme.

 Research at Kent Business School

 Research at Kent Business School is organised across six research groups with over 70 research active academic staff.
 The Chartered Association of Business Schools' analysis of REF 2014 results places Kent Business School in the top quartile of UK business schools for the breadth and depth of our research across our entire community of staff researchers.

 Kent Business School's PhD community includes over 55 students, based at our Canterbury and Medway campuses.
 Kent Business School provides each PhD student with a range of resources including research funding, a laptop and a dedicated hot-desk area.
 Students take an active role in the research culture of the School, and in 2017, they organised the successful ‘Socialising Business Research - Connecting and Advancing Knowledge

 ' conference.
 PhD students also have access to all the University's resources and facilities, including the Graduate School Researcher Development Programme.

 Kent Business School is currently inviting applications for PhD scholarships for candidates starting their studies in September 2018.
 Candidates must have applied for a PhD at Kent Business School, and research proposals can be within the following areas: